foundriesio/docs/source/user-guide/el2g.rst

   MIIBmjCCAUCgAwIBAgIUfFokkHTzV2GHUc+P2gKWfe5rWu4wCgYIKoZIzj0EAwIw
   ...

-Optional: Enabling Devices to Connect with AWS IoT
+Optional: Enabling Devices to Connect With AWS IoT
 ----------------------------------------------------

-Users interested in integrating with AWS IoT can follow these steps to enlist their devices.
+Integrate with AWS IoT using the following steps to enlist devices.

 Configure the integration by running: